Skip to contents

 Power analysis

 • power_prop() — power analysis for two-sample proportion tests.
 Solves for sample size, power, or minimum detectable effect (MDE).
 Supports panel overlap for repeated surveys.
-MDE mode searches both directions (p2 > p1 and p2 < p1) and returns the closest detectable alternative.
+MDE mode searches both directions (p2 > p1 and p2 < p1) and returns the closest detectable alternative. alternative replaces sides (R standard naming).
+Supports unequal group sizes (n = c(n1, n2)), allocation ratio (ratio), and method parameter for arcsine and log-odds transforms (Valliant, 2018, Sections 4.3.4–4.3.5).

 • power_mean() — power analysis for two-sample mean tests.
-Same solve modes and features as power_prop().
+Same solve modes and features as power_prop(). alternative replaces sides.
+Supports unequal group variances (var = c(v1, v2)), unequal group sizes (n = c(n1, n2)), and allocation ratio (ratio).
+Cohen’s d conversion documented.

 Stratification

 • strata_bound() — optimal strata boundary determination for a continuous stratification variable.
 Four methods: Dalenius-Hodges cumulative root frequency ("cumrootf"), geometric progression ("geo"), Lavallee-Hidiroglou iterative ("lh"), and Kozak random search ("kozak").
 Four allocation methods: proportional, Neyman, optimal (cost-weighted), and Bankier (1988) power allocation ("power") with parameter q controlling the national/subnational precision trade-off.
-Take-all (certainty) strata via the certain argument.
+Take-all (certainty) strata via the take_all argument.

 • predict.svyplan_strata() — apply strata boundaries to new data, returning a factor.